User Tools

 These instructions provide a basic guide for provisioning your Active Directory using Samba.
 For more detailed explanations, please consult the official Samba wiki pages.

-This guide will provision Samba as an AD-DC with internal DNS (and RFC 2307 extensions, which are part of the standard schema, no need for '--use-rfc2307' while provisioning, despite what you may find somewhere else).
+This guide will provision Samba as an AD-DC with internal DNS and RFC 2307 extensions, (which are part of the standard schema, no need for '--use-rfc2307' while provisioning, despite what you may find elsewhere).

 Make sure Samba is stopped.